-The 6 main forms of asset classes are cash, fixed income (bonds), equities (stocks), real estate, commodities and alternative investments.
+The 6 main forms of asset classes are:

-Each of these asset classes provide you the opportunity to invest with varying degrees of risk associated with each of them.
+Each of these asset classes provides you the opportunity to invest with varying degrees of risk and potential return associated with each of them, which is why spreading your investments across multiple types is so important for risk management.

 You are able to direct your asset allocation by diversifying your assets across multiple different asset classes in an effort to manage risk, liquidity needs and to achieve your financial goals.